-Join Ben Long for an in-depth discussion in this video Light painting: behind the camera, part of Foundations of Photography: Night and Low Light.
+Join Ben Long for an in-depth discussion in this video Light painting: behind the camera, part of Photography Foundations: Night and Low Light.

 We've worked pretty much exclusively with natural light in this course.…You've seen a couple of flash examples, but for the most part, we're just…working with the light that we find.…As you've seen very often when working in low light, you're working with a…very long shutter speed.…The shutter is open for a long time so that the camera can gather up as much…light as possible to create an image.…While it's gathering, you can actually manipulate that light that's there.…You can add more of your own and create a painting effect.…I don't mean an image that looks like a painting, but you can paint things with…light to control what's illuminated in your frame.…